 potting soil, but is better to mix 70% potting soil and 30% top soil with horse manure

 yes, flowing water can harm top soil because it carries away the soil with it and causes soil erosion.

 Unless the are was quickly replanted, the effect would be negative as the loss of plant cover makes the ground more subject to erosion and loss of top soil.
 If you replant with a uniform plant cover you may also have a negative effect in that variety seems to support a stronger ecosystem.
 For example, replacing a natural forest with a tree plantation reduces the available habitat for many animals that lived in the original forest

-What causes nutrients in the top soil to be removed?
+Soil erosion and certain human activities causes the nutrients in the top soil to be removed.